turingschool/front-end-curriculum/lessons/module-4/http-vs-https.md

 ![how-ssl-works](/assets/images/lessons/https-ssl/how-ssl-works.jpg)

-### Extended Validation SSL
+### Security indicators in Chrome

-You'll notice many sites running on HTTPS will have a green padlock icon next to their name in the URL bar of the browser.
-This not only signifies to the user that you're communicating over HTTPS, but it also tells us that the site owners have gone through a stricter series of checks and conformed to more advanced protocol security measures.
+You'll notice that sites running on HTTPS will have a green padlock icon or the word `SECURE` next to their name in the URL bar of the browser.
+This signifies to the user that you're communicating over HTTPS.

-These sites have what's called an Extended Validation SSL Certificate (EV SSL).
-It is the highest class of SSL available and provides the strongest encryption level.
-The organization can present its own verified identity to visitors.
-An EV certificate is a stronger guarantee to users that the application has passed a more thorough identification process and abides by standards set by the CA forum.
+However, [Chrome is moving toward](https://blog.chromium.org/2018/05/evolving-chromes-security-indicators.html) only indicating when a site is not secured with HTTPS.
+The thinking goes: the web should be secure and safe by default, and as the majority of sites are now secured with HTTPS, it makes more sense to only indicate a warning when a site is unsecured.

 ## Switching from HTTP to HTTPS